-We are looking forward to meeting you!
+We look forward to seeing you!

 On 26 February 2025, we welcomed participants from the fields of schools, inclusion and open educational resources (OER) to the second international online EQui-T network event.